-Though Hippocamp orbits Neptune, it could have broken off from Proteus -and this is the link- so could be a kind of son or daughter to Proteus which is one of 14 moons of Neptune.
-Proteus has an unusual shape, not like an ellipsoid, but more like a polyhedron, a multi sided object.
-This fascinates me as in mythology, the story of Proteus was that he was a shifty character who had divinatory and prophetic powers.
+Though Hippocamp orbits Neptune, it could have broken off from Proteus -and this is the link- it could be a kind of son or daughter to Proteus which is one of 14 moons of Neptune.
+Proteus has an unusual shape, not like an ellipsoid, but more like a polyhedron, a multi-sided object.
+This fascinates me as it matches the mythology; the story of Proteus was that he was a shifty character who had divinatory and prophetic powers.
 Proteus (Πρωτεύς- in Greek means ‘of the first’) fell under the rulership of Neptune, the Roman version of the Greek god Poseidon.
 Proteus was the herder of seals which are graceful and flexible in water but awkward on land.
 According to the story, Menelaus came to find him with a question about what he should do next?
 But Proteus didn’t like being asked questions so it took some ingenuity.
 But Menelaus was determined:

 Proteus was not easy to consult.
 He was herding seals, and the seals stank even through the ambrosia Eidothea had provided.
 And when Menelaus crept up close, disguised as a seal, and grabbed him, Proteus turned into a lion, a dragon, a leopard, a boar, a film of water, and a high-branched tree.
 But Menelaus managed to hang on until Proteus gave up and was himself again; whereupon Menelaus asked him the one great question: How do I get home?
 And Proteus told him: You had better go back to Egypt and sacrifice to the gods some more” (Britannica.com).

-What tickles me is that one of the best ways to see how shapeshifting works in action is the scene from Disney’s ‘The Sword in the Stone’ (1963) where the marvellous, mad Madame Mim and Merlin, the magician do battle.
+What tickles me is that one of the best ways to see how shapeshifting works in action is the scene from Disney’s ‘The Sword in the Stone‘ (1963) where the marvellous, mad Madame Mim and Merlin the magician do battle.
 They both claim they are the greatest.
-Madame Mim changes from a crocodile, to a fox, a hen, an elephant, a tiger, a rattlesnake a rhinocerous and then a purple dragon.
+Madame Mim changes from a crocodile, to a fox, a hen, an elephant, a tiger, a rattlesnake a rhinocerous and then a purple fire-breathing dragon.
 Merlin outwits her finally by turning into a microbe and giving her a disease.
-Merlin and Madame Mim have a vigorous battle of equals and Disney spins is as one of wit and ingenuity more than physical or magical prowess.
-It is lots of fun to watch, but how might this apply to our own lives?
-This is what we learn from Proteus too.
-It is what do in our own lives, often without realising.
-By adapting too well to circumstances that can harm us, we change shape to escape being dis-empowered by others.
-What shape you choose can make you victim or predator in a nano-second and the fact that it is portrayed as a battle is real, but also needs to be brought back into greater balance.
+Merlin and Madame Mim have a battle of equals and Disney spins is as one of wit and ingenuity more than physical or magical prowess.
+It is fun to watch, but what has it to do with our own lives?
+What we learn from Proteus is to be flexible and resilient, but take that too far and we may loose our souls, often without realising.
+By adapting too well to circumstances that can harm us, we change shape and become distorted.
+We do it to escape being dis-empowered by others.
+What shape you choose can make you victim or predator in a nano-second and the fact that it is portrayed as a battle is real, but also needs to be brought back into greater balance by resuming your natural shape when it is appropriate to be more authentic.

-So I have adopted Proteus as my emblem and mascot.
-He is almost an alchemical symbol, for diving into psychological territory.
+This story of Proteus shows us how to find our way back to our own intuitional skill, which is often downgraded and devalued in a society that has become obsessed with only the most visible, materialistic signs of success.
+This is where astrology can help a great deal, but it takes some time and study.
+I have adopted Proteus as my emblem and mascot.
+He is almost an alchemical symbol, for diving into psychological territory- he could see into the depths of the Ocean.
 He can be called upon to establish that an astrological reading might involve some truth previously not known.
 This is not to say that both Mercury and Pluto cannot also give clues about where someone needs to change.
 It would be better to assume that the client could have some agency over how to deal with that, and not just to assume a person does not have any agency over the more apparently fated elements in their chart.

 - life patterns, purpose and life path